decred/dcrwallet/rpc/documentation/api.md

   condition may not be return `Unauthenticated` as that refers to the client not having the credentials to call this method.

-- `NotFound`: The consensus RPC server is unreachable.
-This condition may not return `Unavailable` as that refers to `WalletLoaderService` itself being unavailable.
+- `Unavailable`: The consensus RPC server is unreachable.

 - `FailedPrecondition`: A consensus RPC client is already active.